cabforum/servercert/docs/SMCWG-charter.md

 ### 7. Summary of Major Deliverables

-The primary deliverable of the SMCWG is set forth in the Scope section, and shall include a Draft Guideline be named the "Baseline Requirements for S/MIME Certificates".
+The primary deliverable of the SMCWG is set forth in the Scope section, and shall include a Draft Guideline be named the "Baseline Requirements for the Issuance and Management of Publicly-Trusted S/MIME Certificates".

 ### 8. Primary Means of Communication